TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_SYNCWORKER_GROUPKEYTTL</b><br />
 Type: `int`<br />

 Specifies the group key TTL in seconds.
-This key is used for lock a group of re-syncing.
-This TTL gets renewed on each GroupLogin call, so if the group cluster is down, it's going to get removed.
+This key is used for locking a group of re-syncing.
+This TTL gets renewed on each Login call, so if the group cluster is down, it's going to get removed.
 Default value: 180 seconds.
 Min value: 30 seconds.